Analysts Mean recommendation for International Paper Company (IP) was 2.90: Is this the key time?

 International Paper Company had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $47.96 on 04/12/19, with the lowest value was $26.38 for the same time period, recorded on 03/23/20.

-The company’s shares, operating in the sector of consumer goods managed to top a trading volume set approximately around 1.37 million for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of consumer goods managed to top a trading volume set approximately around 3.98 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 3 analysts gave the International Paper Company a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 10 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 2 of the polled analysts provided SELL rating.